-Pigar pigar, is a very popular street food in Dagupan, Philippines it’s so popular it has its own festival held last April 19, 2010.
-This dish is a very simple dish that is made out really thin slices of beef and its liver then quickly deep-fried and served with fresh slices of onions, but it’s not just beef that is being used in this recipe in fact the original one used carabeef a meat that comes from carabao, also called water buffalo.
+Pigar pigar, is a very popular street food in Dagupan, Philippines it’s so popular it has its own festival.
+This dish is a very simple dish that is made out really thin slices of beef and liver quickly deep-fried and served with fresh slices of onions.
+Though the popular meat used nowadays is beef the original version uses carabeef a meat that comes from carabao, also called water buffalo.

-What I can say even though this dish is simple it taste great the onions and deep-fried beef work together very well, specially when you have a really cold beer by the side.
-So if you are planning to have some party that beer is involved try to replace you pizza with this one, trust me it is a good beer match!
+What I can say even though this dish is simple it taste great the onions and deep-fried beef work together very well, especially when you have a really cold beer by the side.
+So if you are planning to have some party that beer is involved try to replace your pizza with this one, trust me it is a good beer match!

 - 500g beef, sliced thinly

 - 150g beef liver, sliced thinly

 - 4 tbsp soy sauce

 - 1 tsp salt

 - 1 tsp black pepper